comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Since cAll leads to all links being followed, including those followed by cMatch, it is theoretically a sufficient replacement for cMatch.
-However, our results show that the number of links that are being followed becomes too high, which leads to timeouts for nearly all queries.
+However, our results show that too many links are being followed, which leads to timeouts for nearly all queries.

 Our results show that solely using reachability semantics (cMatch or cAll) without a data discovery method is insufficient for discover queries, where a completeness of only up to 12.50% or 19.38% can be achieved.